DONATE

 Cartoon 114: Prison Overcrowding

 In an interview with IRNA, Reza Mahboubi, Deputy Director of the Interior Ministry's Social Affairs Center said that five hundred thousand new inmates and detainees enter Iran's prison system each year.
-Official records indicate, ...
+Official ...

 June 28, 2012